 Creating a safe and secure school environment

-There is no single blueprint for the perfect school and each learning facility will have its own unique set of strengths and weaknesses.
-However regardless of the type of institution and the resources it can offer one fact remains key – every school has a clear and direct responsibility to provide a safe and secure environment both for its pupils and also for its staff.
+There is no single blueprint for the perfect school, and each learning facility will have its own unique set of strengths and weaknesses.
+However regardless of the type of institution and the resources it can offer, one fact remains key – every school has a clear and direct responsibility to provide a safe and secure environment for its pupils and staff.
 The head teacher, facilities team, governing body and LEA all have roles to play in the implementation of an effective security strategy.

 Security by design